Peter-Dumbari/Javascript-capstone-project---Leading-Eagle-Brand/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project just drop a comment
+If you like this project kindly give me a star to show your support!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>